mstenta/farm_delivery/README.md

 A hook is provided for other modules to add delivery
 information: hook_farm_delivery_orders() (see farm_delivery.api.php).
-This is used by [Farm CSA](http://drupal.org/project/farm_csa) to add CSA deliveries.

 Optionally integrates with
 [Commerce Pickup](http://drupal.org/project/commerce_pickup) for setting the delivery location to a pickup location.

-This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.

 DEPENDENCIES
 ------------